 Lydia is a practical and skilled advocate who integrates her personal and professional experience into her work.
 As a Director and Company Secretary for over 15 years, Lydia appreciates the business context in which disputes arise.

 James has a busy practice across his specialisms of commercial, employment and partnership law.

 Charlene has an extensive commercial litigation and employment law practice, including arbitrations and ADR.

-Alexander is a fluent Russian speaker and has a particular expertise in Russian and CIS disputes.
-Most of his cases have an international element, often involving jurisdiction challenges, conflicts of laws issues, and claims brought under foreign law.
-He regularly appears in applications for freezing orders and other injunctive relief, in cross-border and domestic cases.
-He also speaks fluent French.
+Many of Alexander’s cases have an international element, involving jurisdiction challenges, conflicts of laws issues, and claims brought under foreign law.
+He regularly appears in applications for freezing orders and other injunctive relief.
+He also has experiences in disputes involving cryptocurrency.

 Marc was called to the Bar in 2011 following First Class degrees in Mathematics and in Law.
 His practice covers a wide range of Commercial and Civil Fraud litigation (including director / employee related business protection disputes) and Sports law matters.